mbektimirov/android-app-idea.g8/README.md

 # Android App in Scala with IntelliJ Idea project template

-[giter8](http://github.com/n8han/giter8) for create android sbt project with Idea project files
+[giter8](http://github.com/n8han/giter8) template for create android sbt project with Idea project files

 ## How to use